-In summer 2017 we are taking a short break from keeping pigs.
-We will update this page later in 2017 to advise about future pork shares.
+We have taken a break from keeping pigs.
+We will update this page if anything changes, to advise about future pork shares.

-This really is unlike any other pork you’ve tried!
+The pork is really is unlike any other you’ve tried!

 A side of pork is approximately 20kg of meat, possibly more.
 Actual figures may vary!
 If this sounds like too much, why not share some of your pork with friends and family, or share a share with someone else?
 To keep things simple for the farm each half pig must be paid for in advance and collected as one share.